yasser100ali/data_analyst/README.md

-# Atlas Analyst Agent 🤖📊
+# Atlas Analyst Agent

 11/19/2025
 A powerful data analyst AI agent that can analyze CSV, Excel, PDF, and text files through an intuitive chat interface.
 Built with Next.js, FastAPI, OpenAI, and E2B Code Interpreter.

+Open Source Data Analyst Agent

-## 🎯 Core Feature: DataAnalystAgent
+## Core Feature: DataAnalystAgent

 The centerpiece of this project is an intelligent agent that: